RedPitaya/Documentation/quickStart/first.rst

                         :align: center

                 #.
 Connect the power supply to the Red Pitaya board.
                 #.
-Press and hold the **P-ON** button on the E3 add-on board for 2 seconds to turn on the Red Pitaya board.
-Read more about the E3 add-on board in the :ref:`E3 add-on board <e3_addon_board>` chapter.
+Press and hold the **P-ON** button on the QSPI eMMC board for 2 seconds to turn on the Red Pitaya board.
+Read more about the QSPI eMMC board in the :ref:`QSPI eMMC board <QSPI_eMMC_board>` chapter.
                 #.
 Open your web browser and type ``rp-xxxxxx.local/`` (or Red Pitaya's IP address) into the address bar.

                     .. figure:: img/125_stiker.png